Internal Network Penetration Testing Methodology

 Email Servers

-Printers inside corporate networks can be shared with the entire organization, and in some cases may be a member of an Azure AD network.
+Printers inside corporate networks can be shared with the entire organization and may be a member of an AD network.
 These devices may use insecure default credentials or be vulnerable to web application attacks.

-Our pentesters test printers against all common attacks and make sure that they use secure credentials.
+Cobalt’s pentesters test printers and phones against all common attacks and make sure that they use secure credentials.

 Reporting, Triaging, and Retesting